-I was gratified to find a thoughtful review of my book on the Goodreads.com website written by Beth, an historian in England whose avocation is reviewing historical fiction and other genres.
+I was gratified to find a long, thoughtful review of my book on the Goodreads website written by Beth, an historian in England whose avocation is reviewing historical fiction and other genres.
 As a new fiction author, I very much appreciate Beth taking the time to formulate this review.
-I have excerpted some of the comments from her long piece:
+I’ve excerpted some of her comments below.

 “….The story reminded me strongly of the Native American myths and legends I read as a child, it manages to capture the same spirit and essence, but the characters and the plot are all new, and Lamont adds a fresh twist to the tale by including elements of the modern … Whilst the story implies that Europeans don’t arrive in the Tongva’s lands during Tacu’s lifetime, these little hints convey perfectly the steady encroachment into the Tongva’s consciousness, and later way of life, and best of all it’s done so subtly and without drawing undue attention to itself – for that is not the plot here, only the background setting….
 [I]t is a joy to come across an author who draws such implications deftly and without breaking stride from the main plot of the novel, and Lamont implies more changes to come than sweeping doom and gloom.